 Voice and Video Applications

 Streaming media is too much important for businesses to communicate with customers as well as their business partners.
-The network administrators must care that the equipment is properly configured, installed and it’s meet the requirements of real-time applications.
-The administrator must determine whether the present switches and cabling can support the traffic that will be added in near future.
+The network administrators must care about the equipment configuration, installation and it’s meet the requirements of real-time applications.
+The administrator also determines whether the present switches and cabling can support the traffic that will be added in near future.

 VOIP stands for Voice Over Internet Protocol.
 In common terms, VOIP is call service over the Internet.

-VOIP is required quality Internet connection for getting a phone service through Internet connection instead of the local phone company.
-VoIP can also be used with traditional phone service because VOIP service providers typically give low call rates than traditional phone services.
+VOIP is required a quality Internet connection for getting a phone service through Internet connection instead of the local phone company.
+We can also use VoIP with traditional phone service because VOIP service providers typically give low call rates than traditional phone services.

-We can use a traditional phone set using ATA (analog telephone adopter).
-The ATA adopter converts the analog signal into digital IP packets and vice versa.
-The device is attached between a traditional analog phone and the Ethernet switch.
+We can also use a traditional phone set using ATA (analog telephone adapter) which converts the analog signal into digital IP packets and vice versa.
+The administrator can attach the device between a traditional analog phone and the Ethernet switch.
 VoIP is too much less expensive than an integrated IP telephony solution, but the quality does not meet the same standards

-In IP telephony the ATA adopter is no more required because the IP phone itself performs the voice-to-IP conversion.
-The IP phones use a separate server for call control and signaling.
+In IP telephony the ATA adapter is no more required because the IP phone itself performs the voice-to-IP conversion.
+The IP phones also use a separate server for call control and signaling.

 A real-time application is a software program that works within a time frame that the user senses as current.
-This kind of software uses Real-Time Transport Protocol (RTP) and Real-Time Transport Control Protocol (RTCP).
+This kind of software uses the Real-Time Transport Protocol (RTP) as well as Real-Time Transport Control Protocol (RTCP).
 The QoS mechanism controls the latency of less than a defined value, which usually measured in seconds.
-Video conferencing application, online gaming video chatting are the examples of Real-time applications
+For example, Video conferencing application, online gaming, and video chatting are Real-time applications